 Unlike the European GDPR, AB 375 does not contain specific instructions for Security of Processing businesses to follow.
 But the law does prescribe how businesses are to get consent for collecting and using personal information.
 Consumers cannot be discriminated against for exercising their rights.

 AB 375 relies heavily on other California and federal laws to provide guidance on these areas.
 And, as a result, several conflicts exist with other laws – requiring further clarification through regulatory guidance or changes to AB 375 itself.

 Additionally, there are still questions about how AB 375 might be amended under pressure from technology companies and privacy advocates or what supplementary regulations might be.

 Encryption of sensitive data is key to demonstrating that information has been adequately protected under any privacy regulation or law.

 Echoworx is committed to meeting the privacy and legal requirements of the countries in which it operates.
 Echoworx continues to add data centers around the world to ensure that data is resident as close as possible to the country or region of origin.
-We currently operate data centers in the US, UK, Ireland, Mexico, and Canada to ensure data can be stored and maintained in accordance with the regulations and legislation that our customers are subject to.
+We currently operate data centers in the US, UK, Ireland, Germany, Mexico and Canada to ensure data can be stored and maintained in accordance with the regulations and legislation that our customers are subject to.

 By Brian Cole, Senior Manager of Security Operations and Support, Echoworx